OO & N Gauge Railway Modelling, Videos & Tutorials from the Scottish Highlands

 Welcome to the Strathpeffer Junction shop.
 UK shipping for OO Gauge ringfield adaptor kit orders is £2.99, irrespective of how many are purchased.
 We also ship to Ireland, mainland Europe, USA, Canada, Australia and New Zealand.
 Due to lockdown restrictions and our reliance on a mobile post office, parcel-sized orders are currently dispatched at Tuesday lunchtimes weekly, while letter-sized orders are dispatched twice weekly.

-While UK VAT is not charged on any of the products listed in this shop, due to recent VAT changes across the UK & the EU, orders placed from the EU will now be liable for import VAT.
-How the charge is applied will vary from country to country, but in most cases you are likely to be asked to pay the VAT before the item is delivered to you.
-I can only apologise for any additional costs to my customers as a result of these changes, but nonetheless thank you for sticking with me.
+Due to recent VAT changes in the UK & EU, orders shipped to the EU will now be liable for Import VAT.
+How that charge is applied will vary from country to country, but in most cases you are likely to be asked to pay VAT before the item is delivered to you.
+I can only apologise for any additional costs to my customers as a result of these changes, but nonetheless thank you for your support.

 Hornby Ringfield Replacement 6V CD Motor & Adaptor Kit (HA1/10MM/Co-Co)

 A brand new OO Gauge Hornby ringfield motor conversion kit for most Co-Co and tender-drive steam models, comprising: